Across the Bay — Warriors 123, Jazz 114: Curry’s third-quarter eruption resets the night

 Curry led the night with 31 points on 8-of-18 shooting, 6-of-12 from three, and 9-of-9 at the line.
 But the win wasn’t only about his scoring — it was about how the Warriors filled in the gaps around the surge.

-Jimmy Butler III supplied stability more than volume: 15 points and seven assists.
-Kerr’s postgame emphasis on late-game offense wasn’t theoretical — it was a statement about what the Warriors need to lean on to reduce variance: “We have to start getting the ball to Jimmy more down the stretch… there’s nobody better in the league at protecting the ball, getting to the foul line, controlling the game… and we haven’t done a good enough job of that, frankly… that’s on me.”
+Jimmy Butler III brought forth his stability with 15 points and seven assists.
+Kerr’s postgame emphasis on late-game offensive variability was transparent.
+“We have to start getting the ball to Jimmy more down the stretch… there’s nobody better in the league at protecting the ball, getting to the foul line, controlling the game… and we haven’t done a good enough job of that, frankly… that’s on me.”

-In a season defined by tight margins, that’s not just strategy — it’s identity.
-Control the possession, control the temperature of the game.
+In a season defined by tight margins, The Warriors are aiming to establish an identify: If you control the possession, you control the temperature of the game.

-De’Anthony Melton added the type of two-way contribution that changes the texture of a night: 13 points (three made threes), seven rebounds, and two steals in 24:34.
-Curry framed it as inevitability, not surprise: “We know he can shoot… it’s a matter of time for him to get his rhythm… he's going to keep shooting.”
+De’Anthony Melton added two-way contributions, changing the texture of a night: 13 points (three made threes), seven rebounds, and two steals in 24:34.
+Curry framed it as inevitable: “We know he can shoot… it’s a matter of time for him to get his rhythm… he's going to keep shooting.”

 Quinten Post gave Golden State valuable spacing and efficiency: 15 points in 22:31, including 3-of-6 from deep.
-On a night where Utah’s size and activity could have choked off oxygen, Post’s makes helped keep the floor wide when the comeback started rolling.
+On a night where Utah’s size and activity controlled the pace, Post’s shot-selection opened the floor as the comeback started rolling.

 Golden State also found help in smaller pockets — Gary Payton II’s rebounding (eight) and defense, and Brandin Podziemski’s eight assists — but the heartbeat was consistent: the Warriors got sharper after halftime, and their offense stopped feeling like a collection of attempts.